 To pass your enrolled program, you need to have complete attendance, 75 percent or better on the written exam, and good skill demonstration.
 Once these requirements are met, the student is awarded a St Mark James training certificate.
 The certificate is only valid for 36 months (3 years) so be sure to take a recertification program before the certificate expires.

 Recertification programs keep a certificate valid for another three years.
 Take note that Nanaimo First Aid doesn’t renew expired certifications.
 First aid recertification is held two times a week, 6-8 hours in total.
 Recertification for CPR is 4 hours a week, available only for C and HCP.

 Enrolment and training fees in First Aid Classes in Nanaimo

 Enrolment is quite easy with Nanaimo First Aid.
 Prospective trainees can sign up for a class of their choice through the online application form, e-mail, telephone call, and walk-ins.
 The staff recommends any of these methods to sign up for a program.
 Always conduct your business during business hours.

-If ever a student drops out, full refunds are given as long as a 3 day notice was give to the provider.
+If ever a student drops out, full refunds are given as long as a 3-day notice was given to the provider.

 Did You Know?

 Bipolar disorder is a mental health illness characterized by sudden changes in mood from depression to mania.
 This can be chronic or acute, depending on the length of time the symptoms started manifesting.
 The signs and symptoms of bipolar disorder are: